Tenuta Di Valgiano

-Valgiano is located in the North of Tuscany at about 300 meters above sea level.
-It has been a wine estate since the 16th century and some of the buildings are almost as old as the estate.
-It is at 300 metres sea level.
-The farm covers 40 hectares; 16 of which are vineyards and another 13 are olive trees (which produce fantastic olive oil by the way!).
+The breathtakingly beautiful Tenuta Di Valgiano is located in the North of Tuscany, 300 meters above sea level in the Colline Lucchesi appellation overlooking the city of Lucca.
+It has been a wine estate since the 16th century, and some of the buildings are almost as old as the estate.
+The farm covers 40 hectares, 16 of which are vineyards, and another 13 are home to honeybees and olive trees, which produce outstanding olive oil and honey.

-Moreno, Saverio and Laura bought the farm in 1992 and produced their first vintage the following year.
-Following the practises of Australian biodynamic pioneer Alex Podolinsky, the estate was certified organic in 1996 and biodynamic in 2002.
-There is, therefore, a low level of intervention in the whole winemaking process, using the biodynamic preparation such as the 501 to keep the vines healthy.
-Grapes are sorted by hand before being crushed first by foot and then with a steel plunger.
-The wine is bottled unfiltered and with only a very limited amount of sulphites.
+Laura, Moreno and Saverio produced their first vintage in 1993.
+Following the teachings of Australian biodynamic pioneer Alex Podolinsky, the estate was certified organic in 1996 and biodynamic in 2002.
+They practice low intervention winemaking and biodynamic horn manure preparation known as "500" to keep the vines healthy.
+Grapes are sorted by hand before being crushed first by foot.
+The wines are bottled unfiltered.

 Watch Laura Di Collobiano's interview with 67 Pall Mall, where she discusses how fine wine can not be made anywhere.

 Listen to Laura Di Collobiano's interview on the Interpreting Wine podcast with Lawrence Francis.Read More